Jetsaw/Ai_Assigment/README.md

-This project have 1 dataset and Final v3 is the code
+This project have 1 dataset and Final v13 is the code Final Code V3 is the beta